-- Show no warmth or affection towards their child.
+- Show no warmth or affection towards their children.

 - Act indifferent and distant.
-They do not help or take care of their child’s needs.
+They do not help or take care of their children’s basic needs.

 - Do not provide emotional supports, such as belonging and encouragement2.

-- Do not set rules, boundaries or expectations on their child’s behavior.
+- Do not set rules, boundaries or expectations on their children’s behavior.
 Also do not monitor or supervise them.

-- Do not involve themselves in their child’s life overall.
+- Do not involve themselves in their children’s lives overall.

-- Intergenerational transmission of neglectful parenting – Research shows that neglected children will grow up 2.6 times more likely to become neglectful parents to their own kids, and twice as likely to be physically abusive parents3.
+- Intergenerational transmission of neglectful parenting – Research shows that neglected children will grow up 2.6 times more likely to become neglectful to their own children, and twice as likely to be physically abusive3.

 Causes of Uninvolved Parenting

-Neglectful parents often come from dysfunctional families and have neglectful parents themselves when they were growing up.
+Neglectful parents often come from dysfunctional families and received neglectful or uninvolved parenting themselves when they were growing up.

-Uninvolved parents tend to have mental issues of their own, including depression, alcoholism, and substance abuse.
+Uninvolved parents tend to have mental health issues of their own, including depression, alcoholism, and substance abuse.

 Harmful Effects of Uninvolved Parenting Style